 One of my children had a hard time remembering which way the numbers 6 and 3 were supposed to go.
 So I designed a number writing practice sheet that proved to be a huge help in correcting those mistakes.

-Now I have a child who sometimes has a similar problem with reversing letters, especially a, d, b, and s.
-So I went back to the drawing board and designed these practice sheets for her.
+Now one of my children has a similar problem with reversing letters, especially a, d, b, and s.
+So I went back to the drawing board and designed these free printing practice sheets for her.

 I tried to group the letters made with similar strokes together.
 Here’s the one for letters that begin with a counterclockwise circle.

-I’ve found that it helps if I talk her through the formation of each letter a few times until she gets it down: “Start at the dot, then…
+It seems to help when I talk her through the formation of each of these lowercase letters a few times until she gets it down:

-Here is a group of letters that begin with a downstroke.
-This page starts with the easy ones like l and i (it’s almost impossible to reverse those), then gets progressively hardly when we start adding humps for h, m, and n.
+Next up are the letters that begin with a downstroke.
+This page starts with the easy ones like l and i (it’s almost impossible to reverse those), but gets progressively hardly when we start adding humps for h, m, and n.